lim-james/lim-james/README.md

 ## ❤️ My loves

-_Programming does not consume me, there are plenty of other things I enjoy!_
+_There are plenty of other things I enjoy!_

 - 🍜 A nice hot bowl of tonkotsu ramen.
 - 🎧 RnB, Soul and just overall chill vibes.